kowainik/kowainik.github.io/posts/2018-11-01-hacktoberfest-wrap-up.md

 title: "Hacktoberfest 2018 Wrap-up"
 author: Kowainik
 tags: haskell, hacktoberfest
+description: "Astonishing results of the Hacktoberfest 2018 in Kowainik"
 ---

 Wow, what an exciting month it was!
 The open-source world completely took our